Mohammad3id/100_days_of_swift/highlights.md

 let weather = Weather.rainy(chance: 5, amount: 10)

 if case .rainy(chance: 5, amount: let amount) = weather {
-    "Rainy with chance of specifically five percent and amount of \(amount)" }
+    "Rainy with a chance of specifically five percent and amount of \(amount)" }
 ```

 Output:

 ```
-Rainy with chance of specifically five percent and amount of 10
+Rainy with a chance of specifically five percent and amount of 10
 ```

 # \# Day 3